Bobby Ball 150

 - Scorpion 70 (Art Pollard): The Scorpion that was Art Pollard's intended #8 car at the 1971 Indy 500 was then Jimmy Caruthers' car at the 1972 Indy 500 (although Hungness 1972 allocates Pollard's start to it).
 It seems likely that this would then be Pollard's #8 car after the 1971 Indy 500 at least up to the crash at Michigan.
 It is also presumed to be Caruthers #11 car after the 1972 Indy 500 up to his major accident at the Pocono 500.
 Caruthers crashed into the outside wall at turn 3, and was taken to hospital with burns and contusions.
 The team did not appear again.
 The Pocono wreck was later repaired and was owned by Doug Winslow (Westlake, Ohio) in June 2015.

 - Colt 71 (Joe Leonard): Joe Leonard's 1971 Colt was also ready for the Indy 500, where he retired after the turbocharger failed.
-Leonard raced this car for the rest of the season but it is unclear whether he used an older 1970 Colt at some of the short track events.
-However, this 1971 car was the one he used when he won the Ontario 500 in September 1971.
+Leonard also drove this car at Pocono in July; at Milwaukee in August, where it failed during his qualifying run; at Ontario in September, which he won; and at at Trenton and Phoenix in October.
 The car was used once more in 1972 specification at Phoenix in March 1972 and was then retired.
 It remained in storage until 2000, when it was restored by Phil Reilly.
 Remained in the Vel's Parnelli Collection until the collection was sold to the Indianapolis Motor Speedway Museum in May 2012.

 - Vollstedt 67 ['B'] (Wally Dallenbach): New for 1967 and run by Vollstedt Enterprises as the #21 Bryant Heating & Cooling Spl in 1967 and 1968 with a 255 ci Ford quad cam engine.
 Driven by Jim Clark as the #21 Sperex entry at Riverside in November 1967.
 Acquired a turbo engine in late 1968 and continued to run as the #21 Bryant Heating & Cooling Spl in 1969 and then as Vollstedt Enterprises' #21 car in 1970 and 1971.
 Raced by Gordon Johncock as the #7 on some occasions in 1971, and last seen with the team at Phoenix in November 1971 when it was raced by Wally Dallenbach.
 Sold to Art Sugai (Ontario, OR) and entered at Phoenix in November 1972 as the #17 East Side Special for Kenny Hamilton, but he slid into guard rail during practice and the car was heavily damaged.
 The remains went to local car builders Tom Fox and Ron Yurich in 1976 who intended to use it to build a Super Modified but it remained with them, still unrepaired, until 2007 when purchased from Yurich's son John by Michael McKinney (Kennewick WA) together with friends Ron Hjaltalin and Marc Prentice.
 The car was restored over the next few years and was run at Indianapolis in May 2011.

 - Colt-Lola T150 [SL150/2?]
-(Sammy Sessions): New to Al Retzlof for his Retzloff Racing Team, prepared by George Bignotti and entered at the 1968 Indianapolis 500 as the #5 Retzloff Chemical car.
+(Sammy Sessions): New to Al Retzloff for his Retzloff Racing Team, prepared by George Bignotti and entered at the 1968 Indianapolis 500 as the #5 Retzloff Chemical car.
 The car was in two-wheel drive specification for this race, with lead driver Al Unser also having SL150/1 available in 4WD specification as the team's #24 entry.
 Unser damaged SL150/2 in practice, and raced SL150/1, leaving teammate Carl Williams out of a drive.
 The car was returned to England for repairs, and was returned in time for the twin races at Indianapolis Raceway Park, both of which Unser won, with the car now in 4WD specification.
 He also raced it in the twin races at Mont-Tremblant two weeks later, but crashed in the second race and severely damaged the rear suspension.
 Unser raced it several more times that season.
 The team was transferred to Parnelli Jones and Vel Miletich's Vel's Parnelli Jones Ford team (Torrance, CA) for 1969, including both Unser and Bignotti, and this car was Bud Tingelstad's #15 drive at the 1969 Indy 500.
 It was then raced by Jim Malloy and Unser later that season, but its exact usage in 1969 is still to be resolved.
-In 1970, it was retained by the team, modified along the lines of Bignotti's new Colts, and won four races as Unser short track car.
+In 1970, it was retained by the team, modified along the lines of Bignotti's new Colts, and was raced by Unser on road courses, winning at Indianapolis Raceway Park in July.
 For 1971, it was sold to Agajanian Faas Racers, and raced as the team's #98 entry by Sammy Sessions.
 When Agajanian and partner Leonard Faas separated, Faas kept the car and it became his #11 King O'Lawn Special later that season.
 In 1978, it was sold to Milt Jenson, and in 2000 he sold it to Michael & Danna Huntley-Lashmett.
 They sold it to Harvey Cluxton in 2002, and it was then sold to a Nevada car museum which closed in 2007.
 It was then sold to Bill "Speedy" Smith for his Speedway Motors Museum in Lincoln, NE.

 - Gerhardt 68/69 (Greg Weld): A late-1968-style Gerhardt that first appeared as part of the Federal Automotive team at the 1969 Indy 500 as the #31 Federal Engineering entry for Bobby Johns.
 Johns did not qualify and Bud Tingelstad took over the #31 for the rest of 1969.
 This car returned to Indy in 1970 as Federal's #31 Stearns Transi-Tread entry with Paul Brooks as chief crew for driver Jim Malloy who qualified.
 The 1969 car is presumed to be the #31 car from then until the team disappears at the end of 1971.
 Subsequent history unknown until Hurricane Charley in August 2004 damaged a building in Florida, revealing the little-known car collection of real estate developer Walter Medlin.
 The #31 Gerhardt, in apparently original condition, was visible in pictures of the damaged building.
 In April 2007, the car was pictured on an open transporter on Interstate 65 heading north of Nashville, TN.
 With it were the 1979 Cicada and an unidentified #99 car.
 Rumoured to be in a private museum in Indianapolis (and the I-65 through Nashville is exactly on the route from Florida to Indianapolis).